 Navigate to Top Menu → Management → Process Definitions

-Locate START or STOP, click the Schedule tool icon (or Menu → Edit Schedules)
+Locate START or STOP, and click the Schedule tool icon (or Menu → Edit Schedules)

 Other Ways to Snooze SAP Systems

-There are other ways on how you can start and stop SAP systems.
+There are other ways you can start and stop SAP systems.
 Below are some of the common ways that administrators from the SAP community have been doing over the years.

 1. Using SAP Management Console

 SAP Management Console (SAP MC) is a tool developed to provide a common framework for centralized system management.
 Through SAP MC, you can centrally monitor and perform basic administration tasks on all the SAP systems in an organization.
 Starting and stopping SAP systems are two of the most used features in SAP MC.

 In essence, both starting and stopping activities can be performed by navigating to the system node that you want to start and stop.
 Once the SAP system or instance starts, it should be displayed as one of the instances on the localhost.
 This way, administrators will be able to monitor and manage them from the console.
 The system icons for all running nodes are displayed in GREEN.
 YELLOW indicates that the node is either starting, stopping, or has a warning and RED indicates an error.
 When a system or an instance is stopped, it will eventually be in offline mode and the color of the system icon will turn GRAY.